 The Pax 2 by Pax Vapors, the Apple product of the vaporizer world, has a price tag to match an Apple product.
 This unit, featured in the four colors above, comes in at

 It is highly recommended that you buy from a licensed distributor, because Pax will NOT offer a warranty unless bought from a licensed dealer (this is due to the company not being able to secure a patent for their design, leading to Chinese companies making near identical copies).
-If it does not cost $270 or more, it is probably fake (we recommend buying it directly from PAX’s website to avoid any issues).
+If you don’t buy from a reputable merchant, it is probably fake (we recommend buying it directly from PAX’s website to avoid any issues).

 This vaporizer is small, sleek, and highly portable.
 It is shorter than the height of a smartphone and half as wide (but it is twice as thick).
 This makes the unit easily pocket-able and easy to transport.

 The way this unit works is you load the oven on the bottom of the unit with your material of choice, pop the oven lid back on, then push the top of the mouthpiece to turn the unit on.

 Then, you’ll see a pulsing purple light, which indicates that the unit is on.
 To change the temperature setting , you simply hold down the mouth piece, which will bring you to the temp settings, which you just click through to change.

 To get back to the heating setting, just hold down the top of the mouthpiece again until the purple LED lights return.